joshribakoff/graphql-demo/README.md

 Run `npm install` & then `npm start` or `yarn install` & `yarn start` (preferred).

 Goto `localhost:4000`.
 Send a graphQL query for a list of cognitive biases, or a random cognitive bias.
 Choose which fields you need.
 The script will scrape the cognitive biases website efficiently & with caching, to request the minimum amount to the backend to resolve the graphQL query.
-For example, if title is not requested, the response is fulfilled only by requesting `/list`, since that page has the titles & is enough to fulfill the query.
+For example, if only title (and not description) is requested, the response is fulfilled only by requesting `/list`, since that page has the titles & is enough to fulfill the query.
 ![](https://i.imgur.com/eDvVAIZ.png)

 # Examples